zetafence/zentaris/README.md

 ## Zentaris Attack Path Risk Categorization Using Hypergraphs

 Zentaris is a Cloud-Agnostic Attack Path Risk Categorization tool that maps cloud attack paths playbooks to a comprehensive risk categorization system.
 The framework heavily utilizes graph semantics to effectively model and evaluate risk profiles.
 Such a tool can be utilized to discover and categorize risks across AWS, GCP, Azure infrastructures, as well as with Kubernetes clusters.
-The risk evaluation system enables enterprises to categorize those playbooks ane evaluate by risk levels, providing enterprises with a contextual understanding, and threat priorities.
+The risk evaluation system enables enterprises to categorize those playbooks and evaluate by risk levels, providing enterprises with a contextual understanding, and threat priorities.

 ## Architecture